verrazzano/verrazzano/oam-application-operator/examples/coherence-app/README.md

 ## Deploy the example application
 1. Install verrazzano-application-operator by following the [installation instructions](../../install/README.md).
-(TODO:  Note that it is assumed that Istio is already installed through the Verrazzano installation.
-Will we install Istio here?)

 1. Create a namespace for the Coherence example.
    ```